hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/03-basic-fitting.md

 +++

 If you _do_ know enough to write a (correct) functional form and seed the fit with good starting values, then ansatz fitting is the best way to completely understand a system.
 Not only is the fitted function an accurate predictor of new values, but the parameters derived from the fit tell you about the underlying reality by filling in numerical values that were missing from the theory.
-In the above example, we could have used $\mu$ and $t_f$ to derive the force of air resistance on the tossed object—we'd learn something new.
-In general, all of physics is one big ansatz fit: we hypothesize general relativity and the Standard Model, then perform fits to measurements and learn the values of the constant of universal gravitation, the masses of quarks, leptons, and bosons, the strengths of interactions between them, etc. I didn't show it in the examples above, but fitting procedures can also provide uncertainties on each parameter, their correlations, and likelihoods that the ansatz is correct.
+In the above example, we could have used $\mu$ and $t_f$ to derive the force of air resistance on the tossed object—that is, we'd learn something new.
+In general, all of physics is one big ansatz fit: we hypothesize the functional form of general relativity and the Standard Model, then perform fits to measurements and learn the values of the constant of universal gravitation, the masses of quarks, leptons, and bosons, the strengths of interactions between them, etc. I didn't show it in the examples above, but fitting procedures can also provide uncertainties on each parameter, their correlations, and likelihoods that the ansatz is correct.

 _However_, most scientific problems beyond physics don't have this much prior information.
 This is especially true in sciences that study the behavior of human beings.
 What is the underlying theory for a kid preferring chocolate ice cream over vanilla?
 What are the variables, and what's the functional form?
 Even if you think that human behavior is determined by underlying chemistry and physics, it would be horrendously complex.